 (iv) the Enron Platform shall have confirmed that the Subscriber has agreed to the Enron Terms for the Product which is the subject of the Proposed Transaction.

-(c) If, and only if, the Enron Platform determines that the foregoing conditions are satisfied with respect to a Proposed Transaction, the Proposed Transaction will be accepted and become an Executed Transaction.
+(c) If, and only if, the foregoing conditions are satisfied with respect to a Proposed Transaction, the Proposed Transaction will be accepted and become an Executed Transaction.
 Enron will transmit to the Website a notification that Proposed Transaction has been executed; provided, however, a Proposed Transaction will be deemed to have been accepted and become an Executed Transaction regardless of whether such notification is sent or received.

 (d) Any and all Executed Transactions shall be solely between Enron and the Subscriber and shall be subject to and construed in accordance with the Enron Terms.
 Neither True Quote, nor the Website, shall have any involvement therein, or rights or obligations with respect thereto.